How to save for more money each month.

 Step #2: Track Your Spending

-Now that you have your budget made it’s time to track your spending.
+Now that you have made your budget it’s time to track your spending.
 And, when I say track your spending I literally mean to track every.single.penny.

 It’s easy to track your spending, but it does take time.
 You will need to write down everything that you buy and what budget category that item falls under.
+If you buy a 50 cent candy bar, write it down.

-This exercise gives you a huge amount of insight about how you are spending and exactly where your money is going.
+This exercise gives you a huge amount of insight into how you are spending and exactly where your money is going.
 Sometimes, we don’t realize how much a few bucks here or there add up, but they do!

 Step #3: Cut Out Unnecessary Expenses